MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/README.md

     - `LoginSchema`: Schema defining the state of the login form.

 - **Components**:
-    - `LoginModal`: Component for modal dialog for user authentication.
+    - `AuthModal`: Component for modal dialog for user authentication.

 ## Public Testing API
 - **Testing Exports**: